 - 1. Complete Blue Ridge Community and Technical College Degree Seeking Application. - 2.
-Pay the \$25 Application Fee. - 3.
-Submit copy of a government issued ID. (updated September 2023) - 4.
+Submit copy of a government issued ID. - 3.
 Provide official transcripts from schools attended during absence from Blue Ridge Community and Technical College.
-MAY BE REQUIRED FOR FINANCIAL AID AND TRANSFER OF CREDITS - 5.
-Complete separate Financial Aid paperwork (FAFSA) if interested in applying for Financial Aid. - 6.
+MAY BE REQUIRED FOR FINANCIAL AID AND TRANSFER OF CREDITS - 4.
+Complete separate Financial Aid paperwork (FAFSA) if interested in applying for Financial Aid. - 5.
 Register for and complete an Orientation/Registration Session (included with acceptance letter).